 What You Post Can Provide Evidence Against Your Case

 Remember that everything you post that could potentially contradict your personal injury claim can also potentially diminish your legal right to receive compensation for your injuries and losses, such as taking part in any physical activities while you are supposedly recovering from injuries.
+If you are claiming broken bones after a car accident.
 Posts giving an insight into your private life are particularly risky and could prohibit you from recovering the compensation that you deserve.

 Scrutinize New Friend Requests